- What happens in a car when you push on the gas pedal or step on the brake?

 The third kind of acceleration occurs when something changes direction.
 That’s right, on this site we are going to say that a car rounding a bend in the highway is accelerating, even if its speedometer stays pointing at exactly 44 miles per hour.

 The reason for this is that when physicists talk about velocity, they are also very much interested in the direction of that velocity.
 For an air traffic controller, a plane travelling at 900 km/h is rather different from one going the other direction; the same is usually true in physics.
 (In fact, from now on I will often use the word “velocity” instead of “speed” just to remind you that direction is important.)
 And if we define acceleration as any change of velocity, then it makes sense that changing direction counts as acceleration.
-There is, in fact, a very good reason for lumping these three types of acceleration together, but I don’t want to start talking about it yet.1
+There is, in fact, a very good reason for lumping these three types of acceleration together, but I don’t want to start talking about it yet.[1.
+Here’s a hint: each one is a possible effect of the same cause.]

 So at this point, we have two connections to a car: speed is the number the speedometer is pointing at; acceleration is how quickly the speedometer needle is moving (or how quickly the car is changing direction).